workflow4metabolomics/tool-bank-lipidMaps/README.txt

 lipidmaps.png
 --

-## --- DATASETS --- ##
+## --- DATASETS OR TUTORIAL --- ##
-No data set ! waiting for galaxy pages
+Please find help on W4M: http://workflow4metabolomics.org/howto
 --

 ## --- ???
 COMMENTS ??? --- ##
 The Lipidmaps WS ask to sleep 20s between each query...
 To use full funtionalities of html output files :
   - check that sanitize_all_html option in universe_wsgi.ini file is uncomment and set to FALSE.
-  - copy the following JS files in YOUR_GALAXY_PATH/static/scripts/libs/outputs/ : jquery.simplePagination.js, main.js, shBrushJScript.js, shCore.js
-  - copy the following CSS files in YOUR_GALAXY_PATH/static/style/ : simplePagination.css
- Their files (pfem-js and pfem-css) are available in the ABIMS toolshed "Tool Dependency Packages" category.
 --